Kansas has the highest sales tax on food in the country. Brandon will push to reduce the sales tax on food in Kansas.

 ...to Provide Quality, Affordable Healthcare

 The Kansas Legislature was only three votes short in overriding Gov. Brownback's veto of Medicaid expansion.
-The state forfeited more than $2 billion by not expanding Medicaid.
+The state has forfeited more than $4 billion by not expanding Medicaid and sending our tax dollars to states with expanded Medicaid.

 ...to Invest in Infrastructure